 Academic/Research Misconduct for Faculty/Staff

-The Iowa State University Faculty senate has established procedures for addressing and reporting incidents of academic misconduct in the classroom.
-The following six-steps are a basic outline of what is recommended.
+The following six-steps are a basic outline of what is recommended for faculty members who believe students have engaged in academic or research misconduct.
 Faculty members who have questions regarding the student disciplinary process and the reporting procedures can refer to these procedures.

 - Arrange for an opportunity to meet with the student and discuss your conclusions.

 - Allow the student to provide their side of the story, and ask if they admit or deny responsibility for the misconduct.

 - If they deny responsibility, do not yet assign a grade for the assignment or course (leave grade as N for grade processing).

 - If they admit the misconduct, you may assign a grade according to your discretion and what you may have outlined in your syllabus.